Esther Applin: Career and achievements

 In 1921, Applin presented a paper in Amherst, Massachusetts, stating her theory that microfossils could be used in oil exploration, specifically the dating of the rock formations in the Gulf of Mexico region.
 Her theory was ridiculed by geologists with more experience and disputed by professor J.J.
 Galloway of the University of Texas at Austin.
 Galloway was quoted saying "Gentlemen, here is this chit of a girl, right out of college, telling us that we can use Foraminifera to determine the age of formation.
 Gentlemen, you know that it can't be done."
 Galloway would later capitalize off her discoveries and would use the process to consult for various oil companies.

-In 1925, Applin co-authored a paper with Alva Ellisor and Hedwig Kniker, which reported her findings that oil-bearing rock formations in the Gulf Coast region could be dated using microfossils.
+In 1925, Applin co-authored a paper with Alva C. Ellisor and Hedwig Kniker, which reported her findings that oil-bearing rock formations in the Gulf Coast region could be dated using microfossils.
 Applin remained with Rio Bravo until 1927, continuing to lead the use of micropaleontology in the oil industry.
 She was able to have a successful career with the Rio Bravo Oil Company due to the fact that her micropaleontology studies provided index fossils to the company which was vying for the best oil bearing stratigraphic layers.
 The matching of micro index fossils between stratigraphic layers in not only the Gulf Coast region, but other regions as well, was the main form of oil exploration for oil companies.
 Applin's discoveries proved to be essential and irreplaceable for drilling operations, up until the use of electric logs became more feasible.
 Applin contributed a lasting impact on both women previously in, and soon entering, the relatively newer field of geology.
 Her discoveries transformed geology into a field of study that women could feel much more open in—much more than other, more established fields.